 In rare cases, a UTI can go away on its own, but it is relatively uncommon and depends on several factors, such as the severity of the infection and the person’s overall health.

 If you are looking for the quickest way to treat a UTI, it’s best to see a healthcare provider for an accurate diagnosis and appropriate treatment.
-Chances are your doctor will prescribe antibiotics to help clear the bacterial infection and prevent the infection from spreading to the kidneys.
+Chances are, your doctor will prescribe antibiotics to help clear the bacterial infection and prevent the infection from spreading to the kidneys.

 A week of antibiotics typically clears things up for the vast majority of simple UTIs.
 For those with a more severe UTI or recurring UTIs, your doctor may also prescribe long-term, low-dose antibiotics for a more extended period after symptoms subside.
-Your doctor may also recommend you take antibiotics after each time you have intercourse.
+Your doctor may also recommend that you take antibiotics after each time you have intercourse.

 Additionally, many doctors suggest cleansing the bladder and supporting a healthy inflammatory response by supplementing with natural vitamins and herbs.
-Turmeric, green tea, cranberry and d-mannose are the most commonly used natural UTI remedies with strong scientific backing.
+Turmeric, green tea, cranberry, and D-mannose are the most commonly used natural UTI remedies with strong scientific backing.

 According to some studies, drinking cranberry juice daily can help minimize recurrences among those who have chronic UTIs, and numerous studies show D-mannose (a natural sugar found in plants and berries) reduced UTI symptoms in women with an active infection, lessened the severity of symptoms, and was even more effective than antibiotics for preventing additional infections.